aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/6-handle-tasks.md

 };
 ```

-- `type` is the function type we want to hit - our create_task function is an `entry` type function
+- `type` is the function type we want to hit - our `create_task` function is an `entry` type function.
-- `function`- is built from the module address, module name and the function name
+- `function`- is built from the module address, module name and the function name.
-- `type_arguments`- this is for the case a move function expects a generic type argument
+- `type_arguments`- this is for the case a Move function expects a generic type argument.
-- `arguments` - the argument the function expects, in our case is the task content
+- `arguments` - the arguments the function expects, in our case the task content.

-Then, within our try/catch block, we use a wallet provider function to submit the transaction to chain and a SDK function to wait for that transaction.
+Then, within our try/catch block, we use a wallet provider function to submit the transaction to chain and an SDK function to wait for that transaction.
-If all went good, we want to find the current latest task id so we can add it to our current tasks state array, and create a new task to push to the current tasks state array (so we can display the new task in our tasks list on the UI without the need to refresh the page).
+If all goes well, we want to find the current latest task ID so we can add it to our current tasks state array.
+We will also create a new task to push to the current tasks state array (so we can display the new task in our tasks list on the UI without the need to refresh the page).

 TRY IT!

-Type a new task in the text input, click Add, approve the transaction and see it being added to the tasks list.
+Type a new task in the text input, click **Add**, approve the transaction and see it being added to the tasks list.

 ### Mark task as completed

-Next, we can implement the complete_task function.
+Next, we can implement the `complete_task` function.
 We have the checkbox in our UI so users can mark a task as completed.

-1. Update the `<Checkbox/>` component with a `onCheck` prop that would call a `onCheckboxChange` function once it is checked
+1. Update the `<Checkbox/>` component with an `onCheck` property that would call an `onCheckboxChange` function once it is checked:

 ```jsx
 <List.Item actions={[